looak/Gambit/README.md

 Dev Blog
 =====
+### (2017-12-21)
+#### Diving into the undo rabbit hole
+	To fix some of the issus I wanted to write more tests.
+But I felt limited in not being able to undo moves in my test setup.
+So now I started writing Undo or 'Unmake' as I'm calling it in the engine.

+	Update:
+	Managed to fix unmake for a pawn chain and castling.
+Shouldn't be too much work to continue implementing other special rules such as capture, promote and enpassant.
+Feels good at least to get this far!
+Now I can focus on what I was yesterday, fixing castling, but that's probably a task for tomorrow.

 ### (2017-12-20)
 #### Two updates in one day?
 	Well, I'm on vacation and have really been longing to get going with this project again.
 I converted all my